thismatters/django-svelte/README.md

 {% display_svelte "MySpecialComponent" component_props %}
 ```

-Versions before 0.1.8 required using `.svelte` at the end of the component name, e.g.
+Versions prior to 0.2.0 required using `.svelte` at the end of the component name, e.g.

 ```
 {% display_svelte "MySpecialComponent.svelte" component_props %}